TronFortyTwo/serval-ubuntu-touch/README.md

 ## Developing

-You have to work on a Vivid container, as a OnTheRoad or Clickable one. inside the container you can start cloning this repo and using the build executable.
+You have to work on a Vivid container, as a OnTheRoad or Clickable (lxd or chroot, docker with some adaptation) one. inside the container you can start cloning this repo and using the build executable.

 There are various steps to get a .click package:
 1) Build serval-dna   --  ./build dna-build